Merzasphor/MWSE/docs/source/types/tes3markData.md

 ### `cell`

+*Read-only*.
 The cell to recall to.

 **Returns**: